Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Real-world experiments

 \subsection{Experiment settings}

 The PUMF dataset contains 930,421 records of individuals, representing 2.7\% of the Canadian population.
 Among the 123 variables in this dataset, we choose three variables: the province or territory of current residence (named PR), the market income (named MRKINC), and the shelter cost (named SHELCO).
-We extract the records of MRKINC and SHELCO belonging to the people in Quebec and Ontario (according to the values in PR), and the sample sizes are 130,732 for Quebec and 217,360 for Ontario (we remove the records in the dataset with unavailable values).
-We define this extracted data as the original dataset and try to answer two questions with {a} given privacy guarantee: 1) whether the mean of MRKINC is different between Quebec and Ontario; 2) whether the covariance between MRKINC and SHELCO is positive for people in Quebec and Ontario respectively.
-Our answers are based on the private confidence intervals of the mean of MRKINC and the covariance between MRKINC and SHELCO.
+We extract the records of MRKINC and SHELCO belonging to the people in Ontario (according to the values in PR). {After removing the records with unavailable values, the sample size is 217,360.
+We define the extracted data as the original dataset and analyze the relationship between MRKINC and SHELCO.

-Before our analysis under the privacy guarantee, we show the non-private estimations of the marginal distribution of MRKINC and the joint distribution between MRKINC and SHELCO in Quebec and Ontario in Figure \ref{fig:real_dist}.
-In our experiments, we assume that the maximum values of MRKINC and SHELCO in Quebec and Ontario are prior information since the data is top-coded, as shown in Figure \ref{fig:real_dist}.
+For the exploratory data analysis, we show the non-private empirical joint distribution between MRKINC and SHELCO in Figure \ref{fig:realworld_experiment}a, and we assume that their maximum values are prior information since the dataset is top-coded, as shown in Figure \ref{fig:realworld_experiment}a.
+We preprocess the data by scaling MRKINC and SHELCO so their ranges are $[0,1]$.

-In order to calculate the mean and standard error of the coverage and width of the confidence intervals from different methods, we carry out 2000 simulations for each setting where the input datasets are sampled with size $n=200,000$ from the original dataset with replacement.
-The privacy guarantee is set to be $1$-GDP, and we use $B=100$ for bootstrap and DP bootstrap methods.
+To evaluate the performance of different statistical inference methods, we calculate the coverage and width of the CIs from 2000 simulations for each setting where the input datasets are sampled from the original dataset with replacement with size $n=1000$, 3000, 10000, 30000, 100000.
+We also calculate the probability that the CI of the slope parameter covers 0, which indicates that there is not enough evidence to reject the independence between MRKINC and SHELCO.
+The privacy guarantee is set to be $1$-GDP, the confidence level is 90\%, and we use $B=100$ for bootstrap and DP bootstrap.}